Walter Lindrum and I: A Unique Trip Down Memory Lane – by Robby Foldvari

 2012

-Robby met his childhood hero Ian Chappell (Australian Cricket Captain), Robby would catch up with Chappelli and coach him, and they became friends over the years that followed.
-There is an iconic photo of Lindrum and Sir Donald Bradman and they also became friends.
-Just like so many of the Lindrum/Foldvari stories the opposites continue.
-Even though Chappell and Bradman were both Cricket legends, they were opposites in terms of ideas and reforms for the game of cricket.
+Robby met his childhood hero, Ian Chappell (Australian Cricket Captain).
+Robby would catch up with Chappelli to coach him, and over the years, they became friends.
+There is an iconic photo of Lindrum and Sir Donald Bradman, and they too became friends.
+Just like so many of the Lindrum/Foldvari stories, the opposites continue.
+Even though Chappell and Bradman were both cricket legends, they were opposites in terms of their ideas and reforms for the game of cricket.

 2012